cyberark/conjur-instruqt/tracks/conjur.org/secure-ci-cd-pipelines/10-conjur-newcred/assignment.md

 This is the complete Conjur ID of the variable.
 This includes the policy path where the variable is defined.

-Click "OK" to save it
+Click "Create" to save it.